pypy/pypy/pypy/doc/build.rst

 On Mac OS X:

-Currently PyPy does not support M1 Apple Silicon (arm64).
-You must use the x86_64 emulation mode, which requires pre-pending ``arch -x86_64`` to some commands.
-When installed properly, homebrew will use a second installation at ``/usr/local/bin/brew``.
+Currently PyPy supports both Apple Silicon (M1, Arm64) and X86_64 building.
+.

 Most of the build-time dependencies are installed alongside the Developer Tools. ``libffi`` and ``openssl`` still need to be installed, and a